oldrichKonecny/advent-of-code-2021/README.md

-# advent-of-code-2021 :godmode: 🎄 🌠
+# ☃️ advent-of-code-2021 🎄 ❄️
-advent of code 2021 challenge repository (not sure if I can finish tho)
+advent of code 2021 challenge repository (not sure if I can finish tho) :godmode: